 Who should get the vaccine?

-The FDA has approved the HPV vaccine for girls and women from age nine to 26.
-Upper Hudson Planned Parenthood offers the HPV vaccine from age 19 to 25.
+The FDA has approved the HPV vaccine from age nine to 26.
+Upper Hudson Planned Parenthood offers the HPV vaccine from age 19 to 26.
 You should get the vaccine even if you have already been sexually active.